 Edinburgh and the Black Death

-Plague was to return to Scottish shores intermittently between the 14th and 15th Centuries.
-Perhaps one of the best recorded outbreaks of plague occurred in 1645.
-Plague arrived at the port of Leith at Christmas, 1644.
+The plague was to return to Scottish shores intermittently between the 14th and 15th Centuries.
+Perhaps one of the best-recorded outbreaks of plague occurred in 1645.
+The plague arrived at the port of Leith at Christmas, 1644.
 It soon spread through the Scottish capital.
-Edinburgh by now, had built the Flodden Wall which ringed the city, after the disastrous Scottish defeat at the Battle of Flodden and had dammed the north side of the city with what became known as the Nor’ Loch.
+Edinburgh by now had built the Flodden Wall which ringed the city, after the disastrous Scottish defeat at the Battle of Flodden and had dammed the north side of the city with what became known as the Nor’ Loch.
 With no further room for the city to spread and with the Nor’Loch becoming a receptacle for Edinburgh’s effluent, rich and poor lived together in claustrophobic squalor and every inch of ground was filled with towering structures.
-Under these fetid conditions disease was rampant, and plague spread like wildfire.
+Under these fetid conditions, disease was rampant, and the plague spread like wildfire.

 Another tale, from the same era, focuses on a nursery on the Royal Mile.
 Some of the children showed symptoms of the plague.
 The cry got up and the mothers raced to discover the City Councillors and Foul Clengers (Plague Cleaners employed by the Burgh Council to clean out plague houses) outside the nursery.
 Finally, after demanding entrance, the women were allowed inside, knowing that they would never see the light of day again.
 Once all were inside, the Burgh Councillors gave the order to have the door bricked up.
 Time has passed, and it is hard to say how much truth there is to this tale but today, the Edinburgh Museum of Childhood is built on the site of the old nursey and the area is reputed to be haunted by the voices of crying children.